UNDP-Data/geohub/documentation/docs/sharing/save_map.md

 </hidden>

-4.Then click on the "Share" button to complete the process or cancel to restart.
+4.Then click on the `SAVE` button to complete the process or cancel to restart.
 If you opened an existing map, the button name will become **UPDATE**.

 --

-5.The dialog will show an URL to share with your colleagues after you have clicked **SHARE** button as shown in the below figure.
+5. By clicking `SHARE` button under `LAYERS` tab, The dialog will show an URL to share with your colleagues as shown in the below figure once you have saved the map to the database.
 You can simply click **Copy** button to copy the URL to your clipboard to share it with your colleagues.

 ![Shared URL is shown in the dialog after saving a map](../assets/sharing/save_map_example_3.png){:style="width: 400px;"}